 According to Fitness Blender, here’s a simple equation that can estimate how much you’re burning:Amount of calories burned in 30 minutes of sitting (specific to one’s bodyweight) x 1.5 (possibly x 2) = calories burned in a sauna

 One example: a healthy male individual weighed over 80kg burns about 42 calories by sitting in 30 minutes.
 Therefore, the same guy would burn roughly 63 to 84 calories in a sauna, by applying the equation above.
-That is going to disappoint a lot of people, but the fact remains after all.
+That is going to disappoint a lot of people, but the fact remains that going to the sauna is over-hyped when it comes to burning calories.

 Sitting in the sauna does not change either your body-fat levels nor your weight.
 As mentioned previously, the change in weight you experience immediately after a sauna is due to water weight loss, which is like a double-edged sword.